stichkule/ECEN_5813_Principles_of_Embedded_Software/README.md

 |                            | 1000         | 107.05 | 11.54  | 71.29  |          |          |
 |                            | 5000         | 488.57 | 293.16 | 166.7  |          |          |

+### Timing comments

+Overall the DMA significantly improved the timing for the KL25Z.
+Offloading the overhaed made improvements to both memset and memzero.
+However the benefits were relatively limited for the DMA4 on the 10 bit move, and was worse than standard lib for those functions at small memory as well.
+This is likely due to the overhead of setting up a dma transfer for such a small amount of memory.

+The BBB was faster than the KL25Z in almost all cases due to the significantly faster A8 architecture.
+It however, had more outliers.
+We predict that this is due to the operating system doing context switches or interupting the code in certain areas.
+Also the stdlib.h memove for 10 bytes was significanlty slower on the BBB, avering around 40us.
+We predict this is likely due to the architecture compiling in such a way that it used 32bit moves in most cases, which would be inefficent at moving 10 bytes due to the half word size.

+Finally, we noticed that optimization almost always improved the timing of the code.
+It was able to significanltly decrease the time used across both platforms.

+Finally we noticed